 Stefanos Chaliasos

-His main research interests involve Blockchain Security, Software Testing, ZKPs, Program Analysis, and Programming Languages.
+His main research interests involve Blockchain Security, Software Testing, ZKPs, Mechanism Design, Program Analysis, LLMs for Security, LLMs for Payments and Programming Languages.

 Selected Publications